Code Signing for iOS Projects#

 Preparing your Xcode project for use with Fastlane Match#

-By default, the Xcode uses "automatic" code signing that uses Xcode's preferences to manage the signing certificates and provisioning profiles.
+By default, the Xcode employs "automatic" code signing that uses Xcode's preferences to manage the signing of certificates and provisioning of profiles.
 While this works on your local computer, it won't work in the CI environment.
-That's why the project should switch to the "manual" code signing.
+That's why the project should be switched to "manual" code signing.

-To do this, in the "General" tab of your app target in Xcode, uncheck the "Automatically manage signing" and then select the provisioning profiles generated by match for each "Provisioning Profile" dropdowns for each configuration (Sections "Signing (Debug)" and "Signing (Release)").
+To do this, in the "General" tab of your app target in Xcode, uncheck "Automatically manage signing" and select the provisioning profiles generated by match for each "Provisioning Profile" dropdown menu and for each configuration (Sections "Signing (Debug)" and "Signing (Release)").

-In order to configure Fastlane for the CI/CD environment, please install the Semaphore plugin:
+In order to configure Fastlane for the CI/CD environment, please install the Semaphore plugin with the command shown below:

 $ bundle exec fastlane add_plugin semaphore

-action that configures temporary Keychain and switches match
+The plugin provides the setup_semaphore action that configures a temporary Keychain and switches match to 'readonly' mode.

 # fastlane/Fastfile